Parliamentary constituencies in Surrey: 2024

 The number of votes cast for each political party that fielded candidates in the twelve constituencies comprising Surrey in the 2024 general election were as follows in the chart below:

 (N.B.
 In 2024, the Conservative Party lost five seats on their previous total of holding all eleven Surrey constituencies at the 2019 general election.
-However, given that all twelve revised Surrey seats in 2024 - including the ‘new’ seat of Godalming and Ash - had all been notionally Conservative on the 2019 results, one might equally well argue that the Conservatives lost six Surrey seats in 2024, half of the total).
+However, given that all twelve revised Surrey seats in 2024 - including the ‘new’ seat of Godalming and Ash - had all been notionally Conservative on the 2019 general election results, one might equally well argue that the Conservatives lost six Surrey seats in 2024, half of the total).